Skip to main contentSkip to navigation

 • • USB Flash & SD Cards

-The sound your drive makes tells us what is wrong.
+The sound your drive makes (or doesn't make) tells us what is wrong.
+Whether your hard drive is clicking, beeping, corrupted, or not detected, our data recovery service can help.
 Click the symptom that matches yours for detailed information.

 Different manufacturers have different failure patterns.
 We track real reliability data from Backblaze's fleet of 300,000+ drives to understand model-specific issues and tailor our recovery approach.